I’m so excited to share this Date Chutney recipe with you!

 1/4 c. mulled wine (learn more about infusing your own liquor!)

-You want to cook the fruit down until it becomes soft and mushy.
+- You want to cook the fruit down until it becomes soft and mushy.
 Mine took about 20-30 minutes.
-When it's about done, add your wine and continue to cook and reduce.
-When you're ready to remove it from the heat, fish out the star anise and cinnamon stick.
-Discard them.
+When it’s about done, add your wine and continue to cook and reduce.
+When you’re ready to remove it from the heat, fish out the star anise and cinnamon stick, discard them.

-At this point, once your chutney is done, you have a few options.
-You can mush it down with a potato masher or you can puree it in the blender.
+- At this point, once your chutney is done, you have a few options.
+You can mush it down with a potato masher, or you can puree it in the blender.
 It just depends on how thick you want your chutney.
 In my experience, you want it to be a little chunky.

-This recipe makes about 1/2 cup to 3/4 cup of chutney, a good size for a party.
+- This Date Chutney recipe makes about 1/2 cup to 3/4 cup of chutney, a good size for a party.
 If you are making it for gifts, this will only make about one small jar.
 Double or triple the recipe to make a large amount.
 Store it in the fridge for a day or two, or can it for gifts.